kylejohnston/kyleio-blog/src/content/posts/about.md

 - Built with [Astro](https://astro.build/), a web framework I started using in 2022-ish.
 For whatever reason, it clicks with my brain, so it's the tool I reach for when I need a static site that requires more than basic HTML and CSS.
 - VS Code is my editor of choice.
 And for the first time, GitHub Copilot was pretty useful in this project.
 - [Cloudflare Pages](https://pages.cloudflare.com/) hosts the site and handles automatic builds and deployments through a connection with my [GitHub repo](https://github.com/kylejohnston/kyleio-blog).
-- Typography is [IBM Plex Sans](https://fonts.google.com/specimen/IBM+Plex+Sans) for text, [Ginestra](https://tipografiaginestra.com/) for post titles, and dashes of [IBM Plex Mono](https://fonts.google.com/specimen/IBM+Plex+Mono) because I'm a sucker for monospaced fonts.
+- Typography is [IBM Plex Sans](https://fonts.google.com/specimen/IBM+Plex+Sans) and [Newsreader](https://fonts.google.com/specimen/Newsreader) for text, [Bricolage Grotesque](https://ateliertriay.github.io/bricolage/) for post titles, and dashes of [IBM Plex Mono](https://fonts.google.com/specimen/IBM+Plex+Mono) because I'm a sucker for monospaced fonts.
 - This version of the site (the first!) launched in June 2025.

 Thanks for visiting!